luxeengine/luxe-docs/docs/guide.md

 The same will eventually be true for editor focused workflows.
 Right now the engine leans toward code focused, because the editor is a work in progress.
 Ideally in the future it would be possible to work only from the editor.

-### Your luxe project
+### Project anatomy

+!!! summary "How to start a new project?"
+    Use the luxe launcher, and from the project page, select new project at the top.
+    From there you can select which project outline you want to use as the starting point.

 A luxe project is a folder with a `project.luxe` file inside it.

-Inside your `project.luxe` file, you set the project `name` and `version`.
+Inside your `project.luxe` file, you can set the project `name`, but it usually is set when created.

+There's also typically a `game.wren` file, this is your entry point for the game code.

 Your project will often be created from a template, called a project `outline`.
 Your project probably contains an `outline/` folder, this is the template part.
 The project template gives you an easy starting point ready to go.

-!!! summary "How to start a new project?"
-    Use the luxe launcher, and from the project page, select new project at the top.
-    From there you can select which outline you want to use as the starting point!

 ### Your project data